MarkNuar/Project_SE2/RASD/3Rasd.md

 !Event Flow | 1.
 The system automatically provides the RU with the reports he/she has sent, sorted in chronological order, starting from the newest one. |
 | | 1.
 Eventually the RU is able to open a report, see all its information, with the position provided by the MS, and see its status. !
 !Exit Conditions | The RU successfully gets his/her reports and is able to navigate through them. !
 !Exceptions | 1.
-The RU has never uploaded any report.|
-| | * The case 1 is handled by showing only the "Add Report" button. !
+The RU has never uploaded any report. <br> The case 1 is handled by showing only the "Add Report" button. !
 #### 3.2.3.5.
 Get Violations Type By Area
 | | |
 |-|-|